professorsloth/mod_miniplate/README.md

     </body>
     </html>

-## Content file
+### Content file

-Files should only hold the content to be injected in the template.
+Files should only hold content that is to be injected in the template.
 `index.html` could look like this:

     <h1>An article</h1>
     <p>This is some dummy content.</p>

-This content file injected into the template above would yield:
+The above content file injected into the template above would yield:

     <!DOCTYPE html>
     <html>